 Two words can have the same meaning, but one word can have multiple different meanings.
 Two words with the same spelling and punctuation but different meanings are called homonyms or homophones.

-According to the Guinness Book of World Records, the English word “set” has the most meanings in English; at 430 distinct definitions.
+The English word “set” has the most meanings in English; at 430 distinct definitions.

 Among those 430 meanings, some senses of “set” will have synonyms, and some will not.